Before I share the best asset class performers from 2001 – 2020, I want you to guess the following four things:

 Lower Expected Returns Going Forward

-2021 will turn out to be another amazing year for investors.
+2021 was another amazing year for investors, with the S&P 500 up another 27%.
 However, it’s probably wise to expect lower returns in stocks, bonds, real estate, and other asset classes going forward.
 The best asset class performers of the past certainly might not be the best performers of the future.

 Instead of U.S. stocks suddenly starting to compound at only 4.02% a year for 10 years, the more likely scenario is we experience another bear market within this time period.
 In other words, U.S. stocks might return 10% a year for five years, take a 30% haircut in year six, then return 6.3% a year for the remaining four years.